-In addition to these high-priority issues, EFRAG considers that the IASB should examine the following issues collected during the preparatory work:
+4617 In addition to these high-priority issues, EFRAG considers that the IASB should examine the following issues collected during the preparatory work:

-Description Priority for Europe Q2 - The general approach to recognising expected credit losses Intra-group loans and guarantees Medium Q3 - Determining significant increases in credit risk

-Description Priority for Europe Collective assessment of significant increases in credit risk Medium Q4 - Measuring expected credit losses Loan commitments Medium Financial guarantee contracts and other credit enhancements Medium Q6 - Purchased or originated credit-impaired financial assets Application matters on POCI's requirements Medium
+Description Priority for Europe Q2 - The general approach to recognising expected credit losses Intra-group loans and guarantees Medium Q3 - Determining significant increases in credit risk Collective assessment of significant increases in credit risk Medium Q4 - Measuring expected credit losses Loan commitments Medium Financial guarantee contracts and other credit enhancements Medium Q6 - Purchased or originated credit-impaired financial assets Application matters on POCI's requirements Medium

-- 18 EFRAG also considers that the IASB's research project on Climate-related Risks in the Financial Statements could help identify in a holistic way any gaps in the guidance on how to incorporate climate-related risks into the assessment of ECL (ref.
-Question 4 of RFI). - 19 The feedback received by EFRAG confirmed mixed views on the extent to which additional credit risk disclosures should be proposed by the IASB (ref.
-Question 9 of RFI). - On the one hand, EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high levels of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL (i.e., significant diversity in practice with different levels of detail about the assumptions taken, credit risk management policies, methodologies and models applied).
-On the other hand, EFRAG has also been informed that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives provide an adequate basis for entities to be able to provide credit risk disclosures resulting in relevant and comparable information. - 21 Detailed analysis of the issues listed above can be found in EFRAG's response to each individual question of the RFI.
+- 4718 EFRAG also considers that the IASB's research project on Climate-related Risks in the Financial Statements could help identify in a holistic way any gaps in the guidance on how to incorporate climate-related risks into the assessment of ECL (ref.
+Question 4 of RFI). - 1819 The feedback received by Furthermore, EFRAG confirmed has heard mixed views on the extent to which additional credit risk disclosures should be proposed by to the IASB (ref.
+Question 9 of RFI). - 1920 On the one hand, EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high levels of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL (i.e., significant diversity in practice with different levels of detail about the assumptions taken, credit risk management policies, methodologies and models applied).
+On the other hand, EFRAG has also been informed that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives IFRS 7 disclosure objectives, including the disclosure requirements, provide an adequate basis for entities to be able to provide disclose credit risk disclosures and resultresulting in relevant and comparable information. - 20 Therefore, at this stage, EFRAG is seeking input from its constituents on whether there should be additional credit risk disclosure requirements. - 21 Detailed analysis of the issues listed above can be found in EFRAG's response to each individual question of the RFI.